 9. Sloth Sanctuary Wildlife Hike

-A wildlife hike is one of the best things to do in Costa Rica, and one of our favs is this Sloth Sanctuary wildlife hike in nearby Portegolpe.
+A wildlife hike is one of the best things to do in Costa Rica, and one of our favs is this sloth and waterfall hike in near Spring Paradise Bijagua.
 You’ll see their most famous critters just hangin’ out – literally!

 Sloths are pretty iconic in Costa Rica, and they’re one of my favorite animals to spot in the wild.
-The sanctuary is home to the rarer two-toed sloths, who roam freely, albeit at a pretty chill, slow pace!
+The area covered in this tour is home to the sloths, who roam freely, albeit at a pretty chill, slow pace!
 We also spotted toucans and heard howler monkeys in the distance (but didn’t see them up close!).
 Our guide was super passionate about his job, and he gave us so many facts about the animals and Costa Rican nature in general.

-At $85 USD per person for a 6-hour tour, it’s also a pretty budget-friendly way to get immersed in nature and switch up the scenery for a day.
+At $185 USD per person for a 10-hour tour, it’s also a pretty reasonably-priced way to get immersed in nature and switch up the scenery for a day.
 Pick-up, transportation, and admission are included, but bringing snacks and water is a good call!

 You can book this tour online and there’s a maximum of 20 people on the tour, so it’s still a relatively small crowd to enjoy the day with.